-Occupying some of the steeper slopes in the Resin Ridge area are forests that are largely mixed conifers and hardwoods.
-These consist of Hemlock-Northern Hardwood, Red Pine Forest, and Red Spruce-Heath Rocky Ridge Forests.
-The Red Pine Forests appear to be are areas adjacent to hemlock dominated sites where red spruce is dominant.
-Spruce is fairly dense and the heath shrubs typically found in this community are lacking or found only in small open areas.
-Red oak is occasionally mixed in the canopy with spruce.
-Despite their size, these sites are in very good condition and warrant a state significance limited to the northern part of the area and have been mapped and assessed by sites were designation.
+Occupying some of the steeper slopes in the Resin Ridge area are forests that are largely mixed hardwoods. conifers and These consist of Hemlock-Northern Hardwood, Red Pine Forest, and Red Spruce-Heath Rocky Ridge Forests.
+The Red Pine Forests appear to be were sites here.

+limited to

+the

+northern

+part of the

+area and

+have been

+mapped

+and

+assessed by

+NNHP.